trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashmod_intro.md

 - A list of available dashboards will appear.

-- Click -\> Edit option for the dashboard you want to add the module to.
+- Click -\> Customize option for the dashboard you want to add the module to.

-- Click -\> Add Module button in any position.
+- Click on the plus icon on the modules layout to add Module button in any position.

 - You will be shown a list of modules.

-- Select the modules and click -\> Select button to take changes.
+- Select the modules and click -\> Save changes button to take changes.

 You can also specify the module number of your choice at any point.To find the module numbers,